manami-project/anime-offline-database/.github/ISSUE_TEMPLATE/problem-in-data-extraction.md

 Please read the [FAQ](https://github.com/manami-project/anime-offline-database/blob/master/.github/CONTRIBUTING.md#faq) first.

-* Which data is not extracted correctly?
+* Which data is not extracted correctly? (e.g. title, episodes...)

+* Can you provide an example entry?

 * Which value is expected?

-* Do you have example entries?